macthecadillac/rosters/README.md

 # missing.
 This section is only used for roster generation.
 The values below are
 # for 1AL.
 [checkpoints]
-# LHS must be in the form of \"lab\" followed by an integer.
+# LHS must be in the form of "lab" followed by an integer.
 # RHS is a list of strings.
 Entries must be enclosed in single or double quotes
 # separted by commas.
 lab1 = ['A', 'B5', 'C1', 'C2']